 Airplanes & Satellites

 Planes have predictive landing patterns close to airports, but not takeoff patterns.
 I’m about three miles from O’Hare, and when the planes are taking off toward the East I lose many frames a night.
 I’m imaging about 1.5 square degrees of the sky, and one plane seems to find that tiny patch about every 10 minutes.
 When they are landing from the East, They aren’t anywhere in my field of view.
+If the wind is out of the East that night, I know I’ll be throwing away a lot of exposures.

 We’ve generally figured out how to combat Sodium and Mercury lights with filters and not drastically mar what we’re trying to image.
 I live in a red-to-impossible zone, making things even more difficult.
 My best options are to move or give up the hobby.
-I chose to fight it out instead, but it requires many, many more shorter exposures than what can be achieved in a dark sky.
+I chose to fight it out instead, but it requires specific filters and many, many more shorter exposures than what can be achieved in a dark sky.

 Old Fashion Patience